MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

            that don't like Moonala's paranoid by default anti-tracking, usually sites requiring a login that is tied to an identity.**

-   Moonala is not trying to be like the rest of the webview browsers.
+   Moonala is not trying to be like the rest of the browsers.
 Its not the next
            fox clone or mainstream browser re-skin.
 It is Moonala.